-Daylilies are tough and reliable and, with only minimal care, will light up the mid summer garden.
+Daylilies are tough and reliable and, with only minimal care, will light up the garden.
 In the past several years, the introduction of many re-blooming varieties have made them stars of the late summer border as well.

 If this scenario sounds familiar, it’s time to divide your daylilies.